andrewgkew/wild-tri-co/README.md

 This repository houses:

-- OpenAPI / OAS spec files in the `specs/` directory
+- Terraform IaC
-- Terraform infrastructure under the `terraform/` directory
+    - Under the `portal/` directory to provision a Konnect Developer portal
+    - Under the `apis/` directory to onboard APIs and markdown docs to the Developer Portal
-- GitHub Actions workflows for CI/CD
+- GitHub Actions workflows for CI/CD for both projects

 ---

-## 🚀 Getting Started (Local Development)
+## 🚀 Getting Started (Developer Portal Local Development)

 1. Clone the repository: